 In 2018, only 63% of US adults said they had a "great deal" or "fair amount" of trust in state government.
 But trust in local government for the same group was 72%—nearly 10 points higher.33 This discrepancy is not necessarily a reflection of competence but is rather an example of a phenomenon known as the “paradox of distance.”34

-As one of the most visible services delivered by the state government, state Departments of Motor Vehicles (DMVs) across the country have faced immense pressures with modernization.
-COVID-19, outdated computer systems, enormous backlogs, and increasing customer wait times have put tremendous strain on state DMVs.
+As one of the most visible services delivered by the state government, state Departments of Motor Vehicles (DMVs) across the country have faced immense pressures with modernisation.
+COVID-19, outdated computer systems, enormous backlogs and increasing customer wait times have put tremendous strain on state DMVs.
 An October 2020 deadline to comply with the REAL ID Act has only added to their challenges.35

-Despite this, some states have transformed the perception of their local DMV from a sitcom staple of uncaring unreliability and unending wait times to a competent and trusted service provider by making more services available online, modernizing infrastructure, and bringing services to customers.
+Despite this, some states have transformed the perception of their local DMV from a sitcom staple of uncaring unreliability and unending wait times to a competent and trusted service provider by making more services available online, modernising infrastructure and bringing services to customers.

 DMVs provide valuable lessons for improving public trust through CX:

-The innovator archetype describes organizations that drive new ways of thinking and delivering on mission.
-These organizations often support innovation within or outside the government through investments and grants programs.
-Agencies such as the National Institutes of Health and the Defense Advanced Research Projects Agency can be categorized as innovator organizations.
+The innovator archetype describes organisations that drive new ways of thinking and delivering on mission.
+These organisations often support innovation within or outside the government through investments and grants programmes.
+Agencies such as the National Institutes of Health and the Defense Advanced Research Projects Agency can be categorised as innovator organisations.